Enterlucent/plughub-tmp/docs/Design.md

 ### What sets PlugHub apart?

 PlugHub stands apart by making plugins the foundation of the entire application—not just optional add-ons.
 Its architecture is built on open standards and designed for true cross-platform reach, empowering anyone to assemble, customize, and evolve their own software solutions.
-Unlike traditional platforms, PlugHub isn’t tied to a single vendor or commercial agenda—its roadmap and features are shaped by the creativity and needs of its community.
+PlugHub’s roadmap and features are shaped by the creativity and needs of its community.
 With a strong emphasis on stability, extensibility, and an open, collaborative environment, PlugHub invites contributors of all backgrounds to help build the next generation of modular applications.